electricimp/imp-central-impt/TestingGuide.md

 2. Define the names of your test files.
 In general, a test file may have any name but should follow a few rules:

-  - A file is treated as test file for agent code if `agent` is present in the file name.
-Otherwise, the file is treated as test file for device code.
+  - A file is assumed to contain agent code if `agent` is present in its file name, otherwise it is assumed to contain device code.
-  - By default, all test cases from a test file run either on a device *or* an agent.
-If your test cases are intended to run on *both* the device and its agent, use the approach described [here](#tests-for-bi-directional-device-agent-communication).
+  - By default, all the test cases in a test file run either on a device *or* an agent.
+If your test cases are intended to run on *both* device and agent, please use the approach described [here](#tests-for-bi-directional-device-agent-communication).
-  - A test configuration has a pattern for location and the names of the test files included in the test project.
-You specify this pattern during [test configuration creation or updating](#test-configuration).
-You should have this in mind when you name your test files.
+  - A test configuration has a pattern for the location and the names of the test files included in the test project.
+You specify this pattern during [test configuration](#test-configuration).
+You should have this pattern in mind when you name your test files.
   - The files are chosen for execution by the tool in an arbitrary order.

 3. Add test cases to your test files.

   - A test case is a class derived from the *ImpTestCase* class defined by the [*impUnit*](https://github.com/electricimp/impUnit) framework.
-  - A test file may have several test cases.
+  - A test file may have more than one test case.
   - There are no rules for test case naming.
 Test cases may have identical names if they are in different test files.
 But bear in mind that [running selective tests](#running-selective-tests) can have an impact on test case naming.
   - The test cases from one test file are chosen for execution by the tool in an arbitrary order.